2016 Toyota Tacoma V-6 4×4 Automatic

 But what happens when the down-and-dirty Tacoma gets gussied up?
-At first glance, you might think that the high-zoot 2016 Toyota Tacoma Limited we tested here is doing an imitation of an F-150 Limited or a Ram Laramie Limited.
+At first glance, you might think that the high-zoot 2016 Toyota Tacoma Limited we tested here is imitating an F-150 Limited or a Ram Laramie Limited.
 It has a chrome-trimmed exterior, flashy wheels, a leather-lined interior, and a relatively long list of features including blind-spot monitoring, push-button start, and a 7.0-inch infotainment screen with navigation and plenty of smartphone-integration functions.

 Not Our Favorite Truck Engine

-Industrial also describes the feel of the Tacoma’s 3.5-liter V-6.
-Despite being a relatively modern engine with Toyota’s D4S technology that can switch between direct and port injection, the V-6 sounds about as gruff as the old Tacoma’s 4.0-liter V-6, with lots of intake noise and a grainy sound quality higher in the rev range.
+Industrial also describes the feel of Tacoma’s 3.5-litre V-6.
+Despite being a relatively modern engine with Toyota’s D4S technology that can switch between direct and port injection, the V-6 sounds about as gruff as the old Tacoma’s 4.0-litre V-6, with lots of intake noise and a grainy sound quality higher in the rev range.
 Not that we expect Lexus-level refinement from a pickup truck, but the Toyota engine pales next to the new Honda Ridgeline’s smooth V-6.

 Get the Cheap One Instead

 We don’t take much issue with the Tacoma’s basic interior and unrefined engine when the truck in question is in the low-$30,000 range.
 But this Tacoma Limited cost $41,024, approaching the very upper limit of what seems reasonable to pay for a truck this size.
-That sum will get you plenty of F-150 or Silverado, both of which offer much more capability and refinement than the Toyota, even if this truck is easier to maneuver in urban and parking situations.
+That sum will get you plenty of F-150 or Silverado, both of which offer much more capability and refinement than the Toyota, even if this truck is more comfortable to manoeuvre in urban and parking situations.